paketo-buildpacks/rfcs/text/0000-apache-tomee.md

 ## Unresolved Questions and Bikeshedding

 * Are 12 versions of Tomee too much?
+We could start with `webprofile` and add more if there is a need.
 * POC - https://github.com/garethjevans/apache-tomee

 {{REMOVE THIS SECTION BEFORE RATIFICATION!}}